elizabethf1706/FinancialStockPricePredictor/README.md

 This project aims to analyze and predict future prices of stocks using llms.
 Main components:

-    1.Data pulling to feed for analysis
+    1. Data pulling to feed for analysis
-    2.Create charts for display
+    2. Create charts for display
-    3.Create sentiment analysis and pull articles related to stock.
+    3. Create sentiment analysis and pull articles related to stock.
-    4.Implement LLM
+    4. Implement LLM
+        - vector db to embed earning calls and feed to AI.
+        - training our own model using time series model and tensorflor.
+        - creating agents using langchain
+        - implementing groq to use multiple models

 Sentiment analysis - uses library Textblob for calculating polarity and library NewsAPI to pull articles.